donkeyclip/motorcortex-graphs/README.md

 #### Data:

-An object that contains the parameters with which is going to display the data in the graph.
+An object that contains the parameters with which the data are being displayed in the graph.
 The dataPoint array is a required entry, but all the rest are optional.

 | Name     | Description                                       |        Type      |
 | -------- | :------------------------------------------------ | :--------------: |